 Since I was aware that Littleton's primary business model was the coins on approval system, I signed up for their service more than a year ago, so I could give them a fair, long-term trial when I wrote my review of Littleton's services.
 (They kicked me off their approval program because I wasn't buying enough coins, but they did it nicely, and I knew they were right).

-Although they earned an excellent rating overall, as soon as my review was published I began getting emails from readers.
+Although they earned an excellent rating overall, as soon as my review was published, I began getting emails from readers.
 One even sent a formal letter on business letterhead, as a "letter to the editor" type of thing.
-I was surprised at how strongly people felt about this common complaint they expressed, but I should have foreseen it because these very same practices are listed in my Top 5 Worst Coin Investments article as #4 and #5.
+I was surprised at how strongly people felt about this common complaint they expressed, but I should have foreseen it because these very same practices are listed in my Top 5 Worst Coin Investments article.

 Since the carefully-crafted business-type letter is so well written and describes the same concerns that nearly two dozen other readers expressed, I've included the entire message written by Bill Davenport:

 Regarding your article about the Littleton Coin Company of Littleton, New Hampshire (The Bottom Line, 9/10/08), you were absolutely correct that "their coin prices are very high!"
 In my view, there is much more about this company that coin collectors should know.

 As a prefatory note, my first experience with Littleton (then Littleton Stamp & Coin Co.) was in 1970, when I first purchased coins by mail order.
 Like many people, I built up some of my collection with coins from Littleton.
 More recently, I have been extremely disappointed to see the company selling coins for anywhere between 25 to 200 percent over the listed and advertised prices.
 At this writing, for example, the company is selling uncirculated Silver Eagles for $43, for example.
 This is twice the price of the same coins advertised in leading numismatic trade publications.